w3c/sustainableweb-wsg/explainer.md

 n/a

-For content organisation, currently by discipline, we previously considered organising by what's tested (website, system, tool), and by [principle](https://drive.google.com/file/d/1Fsw38rJ0IgF_Vhln6IrSG5YmO6zWk9Fu/view), like the Web Content Accessibility Guidelines’ POUR principles.
+For content organization, currently by discipline, we previously considered organising by what's tested (website, system, tool), and by [principle](https://drive.google.com/file/d/1Fsw38rJ0IgF_Vhln6IrSG5YmO6zWk9Fu/view), like the Web Content Accessibility Guidelines’ POUR principles.
 We decided against those, as we considered a filtering system to be the best way for people to find what they want.

 ## Accessibility, Internationalization, Privacy, and Security Considerations